AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

   -- source code section
   pragma Annotate (gnatcheck, Exempt_Off, "Rule_Name");

+Using such annotations will exempt all violations of the rule designated by ``Rule_Name`` inside the exempted source section.
+But you can also provide the name of a rule instance to only exempt violations raised by this instance.

-For some rules it is possible specify rule parameter(s) when defining an exemption section for a rule.
-This means that only the checks corresponding to the given rule parameter(s) are exempted in this section:
+For some rules it is possible specify rule parameter(s) when defining an exemption section for a rule or an instance of it.
+This means that only the checks corresponding to the given rule parameter(s) are exempted in this
+section:

 .. code-block:: ada